Usta Muhammad: Population

-The Sindhi (Jamotes) include Qureshi, Soomro Siyal, Usto Palal, Abro, Seelra, Mangi, Solangi, Maken, Langah, Boohar, Kori, Bhangar, and Samejo Sheikh Tunio.

 Religion

-Relative to their share of the overall Balochistan population (0.4 percent), the city of Usta Muhammad has a significant Hindu community, forming approximately 4.2 percent of the population as of the 2017 census.
+Relative to their share of the overall Balochistan population (0.4 per cent), the city of Usta Muhammad has a significant Hindu community, forming approximately 4.2 per cent of the population as of the 2017 census.

 Governance

 The city has one Municipal Corporation where the Chief Administrator sits, and an Office of the Assistant Commissioner who controls the city's executive works and Price Control.

 Unions in the district are Ali-abad, Faiz-abad, Khanpur, Bari Shaakh, Mehrabpur, Piral-abad, Qabula, Samaji, Sobarani, Usta Muhammad I, Usta Muhammad II, and Usta Muhammad III.

 Geography

 Usta Mohammad is in the Kachhi plain basin, with an average altitude of about 55 meters.
 Annual rainfall is about 90mm, of which 60mm falls in winter (November–May).
 Winters are cold, and summers are dry and hot.